RESPA, the Good Faith Estimate, and the HUD-1 Form

 - Estimated taxes

 If you have questions about the terms in the closing disclosures, ask your lender or talk to your attorney.

 Is Your Lender Following the Law?
 Talk to an Attorney Today

 When you buy a home, you'll spend plenty of time signing documents and filling out forms and may not fully understand everything to which you're signing.
-If you have questions or concerns about RESPA, the good gaith estimate, or the HUD-1 form, you may want to speak with an experienced real estate attorney near you.
+If you have questions or concerns about RESPA, loan disclosure forms, or alternatives to signing the lender's forms, you can speak with an experienced real estate attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified real estate attorney to help guide you through the home buying process.